-If this is what you're going through -- and you don't have any red flags for another disease, like blood in your stool, unexplained weight loss, or fever -- your doctor may not need to check further.
+If you have the symptoms of IBS and a different diet doesn’t help -- and you don't have any red flags for another disease, like blood in your stool, unexplained weight loss, or fever to explain your symptoms -- your doctor may not need to check further.
 They may be ready to diagnose you with IBS and start treatment.

-But if your symptoms include diarrhea, or if they only started after you turned 50, you may need tests to look for other possible causes.
+But if your symptoms include a change in bowel habits, or if they only started after you turned 50, you may need tests to look for other possible causes.
 And if you have a family history of other stomach or intestinal diseases, your doctor will want to rule those out.

 Blood Test for IBS